0024

 When the metric starts to distort

-A simple test helps: after you look at the number, do you feel more grounded or more scattered?
+One question usually tells the truth: after you look at the number, do you feel more grounded or more scattered?

 Measure what is hidden, trust what is present